VoronDesign/VoronUsers/printer_mods/edwardyeeks/Decontaminator_Purge_Bucket/README.md

 This is a removeable purge bucket with a brush scrubber.
+It is intended to work only with the V2 (2.4, 2.2 and 2.1).
 I noticed that the current brush scruber design of the Voron was not very effective at containing filament debris and bits.

 It was also not removeable, making it a pain to reach behind and clean it out with a vacuum.
 So, this design aims to solve all that by: